US history for beginners

 Course Code: HAH35

 Please note: We offer a wide variety of financial support to make courses affordable.
-Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.
+Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-This interactive course explores the development of modern America, taking into account the foundation of its political system, its internal political and racial struggles, and its emergence from isolation that led to it being the global superpower of the modern era
+This interactive course explores the development of modern America, taking into account the foundation of its political system, its internal political and racial struggles, and its emergence from isolation that led to it being the global superpower of the modern era.

 This course is ideal for anyone interested in the broad sweeps of U.S. history, or studying further courses on U.S. history.